SaurabhChawla100/spark-radiant/README.md

    a) **Using Dynamic Filtering in Spark** - Please refer the docs for [Dynamic Filtering](docs/dynamicFilterInSpark.md).

-   b) **Add multiple value in the withColumn Api of Spark** - Till now you can make one withColumn call wrt to spark.
-   If multiple column need to add in the dataframe there is need to call this withColumn again and again.
+   b) **Add multiple value in the withColumn Api of Spark** - Till now you can add one by one columns using withColumn call with respect to spark dataframe.
+If we need to multiple column in dataframe there is need to call this withColumn again and again.
    For example
    `
    df.withColumn("newCol", lit("someval")).withColumn("newCol1", lit("someval1")).withColumn("newCol2", lit("someval2"))